Belize–Mexico border

 A map of the Belize–Mexico border.

+A sign marking the border crossing between Mexico and Belize.

 The international border between Belize and Mexico is 250 km long and almost exclusively follows the course of the Hondo River.
 It separates Belize from the Mexican state of Quintana Roo.

 The modern boundary was agreed to in 1893, and finalized in 1897.

 History

 The border between Mexico and Belize was difficult to explore because of its remote location, specifically for the Mexican territory.
 Because of the region's sparse population, the British colony of British Honduras, now Belize, was able to occupy the region.
 However, Mexico did not recognize British possession of the territory until the late nineteenth century.
 The Mexican government wanted to diminish, and eventually end, arms smuggling from Belizean Maya supplied by rebels during the Caste War, which prolonged the situation.

 As a result, the government of Porfirio Diaz created a Federal Territory which had previously belonged to the State of Yucatan.
 They later formed the Territory of Quintana Roo and decided to negotiate with the British government to finally fix the common border.
 They agreed to recognize British governance for the territory in return for Britain's promise to refrain from arming the Maya.
 With respect to these intentions, Mexico appointed Ignacio Mariscal, Secretary of Foreign Affairs, as Minister Plenipotentiary and the United Kingdom appointed Sir Spenser St. John to its Minister Plenipotentiary in Mexico for negotiations.